-I often go on site to deliver staff education when we launch StoreKeep.
-You might expect that, as CEO of Taiga, I would assign education to other people, but I find the first introduction of our business intelligence product to new clients is very exciting, revealing unexpected new problems we can help solve.
+I often go on site to deliver staff education to the Convenience Store chains when we launch our Front Office Platform.
+You might expect, as CEO of Taiga, I would assign education to other people.
+But I find the first introduction of our business intelligence product to new Convenience Store clients to be very exciting, revealing unexpected new problems we can help solve.
 Besides, I really enjoy watching seasoned professionals change from bored skepticism to enthusiastic exploration.
 This installation would prove to be a good example.

 “Well, I was hoping to actually get out of the meeting altogether, because I have a lot of things to do.
-I’ve been in the industry for 26 years, and seen the introduction of one new technology after another, but they’re always built for big companies with big IT staffs.
+I’ve been in the industry for 26 years, and seen the introduction of one new technology after another.
+But they’re always built for big companies with big IT staff.
 All they do is add more complexity than smaller operations like ours can handle, and then they fail when they discover the mess of our data.
-If you want to manage a C-Store chain of our size, nothing beats going out in the field to find out what is going on.”
+If you want to manage a Convenience Store chain of our size, nothing beats going out in the field to find out what is going on.”

 “Well, first of all, every store we have has a different configuration.
 We can’t afford to force every store to use a certain setup because we buy and sell stores all the time.
-The POS systems are different, and if two stores do have the same system, they are probably at different versions so they are still incompatible.
+The POS systems are different.
+If two stores do have the same system, they are probably at different versions so they are still incompatible.
 You should go out to one of our stores and look at the equipment.
 It will be covered in dust because as long as it’s not broken, we leave it alone.
-The people who installed it are long gone and in most cases, we have the same system that was in place when we bought the store.
+The people who installed it are long gone.
+In most cases, we have the same system that was in place when we bought the store.
 We aren’t big enough to force our suppliers to use one category standard, so they all use their own and the data is all incompatible.
 Our Coke supplier knows more about our inventory than we do.
 Some of our equipment, like our ATGs, are so old, we have to print the numbers to get any data.
 How can anyone analyze missing or incompatible data?”

-Fuel Price Changes
+Fuel Price Challenges

 “Hey, fuel is by far our biggest volume item and the margins are small.
 If we don’t adjust our prices to match what is happening in our area or we will lose our margins and our store traffic.
 The first thing we have to do is track what the other guys are charging.
 The only thing you can get online are national or regional averages, and those aren’t good enough.
 We have to take into account that certain stores are near the Interstate, others near fancy malls and others serve hundreds of truckers.
 The only way to get useful numbers is by driving around to the key locations that are relevant to the store we are trying to price.
 This is a lot of driving for our 17 stores.
 So I have a Director of Fuel Operations, Charlie, and he has three guys in pickups who make the rounds.
-As the numbers come in, Charlie adjusts the prices for each store individually and then emails the store managers to make the changes.
-It’s slow and painful, but part of good C-Store management.
+As the numbers come in, Charlie adjusts the prices for each store individually.
+He then emails the store managers to make the changes.
+It’s slow and painful, but part of good Convenience Store management.
 Show me some stores where fuel pricing isn’t monitored constantly and I’ll show you an unprofitable chain.”

 “Funny you should ask that.
 Just yesterday we had a manager miss his email and then the shift changed.
 Our fuel was overpriced for the entire afternoon.
 We also have some stubborn managers who think they know more than Charlie and delay price changes.
 So we have to tell the guys in the pickups to check our own prices, too.”

 I stepped over to my laptop and said: “Let me show you how we can help Charlie decide prices for each store.”
 I displayed this chart:

 I could see from his eyes that he really thought this whole display was a hoax.
-So I answered Joe carefully: “Look, I know the data sources at these stores are a mess, and you’ve probably been frustrated with other computer guys who got overwhelmed by all the differences and old interfaces.
-But our company was founded by guys who have spent over 20 years building interfaces like this.
-We built so many we decided to create a platform to collect the data based on our experience so we don’t have to custom build the interfaces at each store.
+I answered Joe carefully.
+“Look, I know the data sources at these stores are a mess, and you’ve probably been frustrated with other computer guys who got overwhelmed by all the differences and old interfaces.
+But our company was founded by guys who spent over 20 years building interfaces like this.
+We built so many we decided to create a platform to collect the data based on our experience.
+So we don’t have to custom build the interfaces at each store.
 Now all we do to install a store is send the manager a little box we call a “Dock”.
 The manager plugs the Data Dock into the local network, and immediately we are live at headquarters.
 We don’t` even have to show up at the local stores, at least most of the time.”

 Setting Fuel Prices

-It looked like Joe would give me the benefit of a doubt, so I went on: “Let me show you another screen, because I haven’t told you the best part.”
+It looked like Joe would give me the benefit of a doubt.
+So I went on: “Let me show you another screen, because I haven’t told you the best part.”